 National Performance Database

-The National Performance Database is an ambitious project to develop an authoritative database recording individual performances of productions of plays, operas, dances, and other performed works in the UK and Ireland, from the 18th century to the present.
-It will also establish a national standard for cataloguing productions and performances.
+A national performance database would record individual performances of productions of plays, operas, dances, and other performed works in the UK and Ireland, from the 18th century to the present.
+It would establish a national standard for cataloguing productions and performances.

-The project began in 2005, when APAC received an SSN grant from Museums, Libraries and Archives Council (MLA) to carry out a feasibility study and convened a working party of members who were cataloguing into their own performance databases: National Resource Centre for Dance, National Theatre, Royal Opera House, Shakespeare Birthplace Trust, V&A Theatre and Performance, as well as the commercial site UK Theatre Web.
+Since 2005, APAC has been interested in developing such a national resource.
+An SSN grant from the Museums, Libraries and Archives Council (MLA) in 2005 allowed APAC to carry out a feasibility study and to convene a working party of members who were cataloguing into their own performance databases: National Resource Centre for Dance, National Theatre, Royal Opera House, Shakespeare Birthplace Trust, V&A Theatre and Performance, as well as the commercial site UK Theatre Web.

-In 2007, a second SSN grant from MLA of nearly £25,000 funded the building of a working prototype of the database, delivered in 2008.
+In 2007, a second SSN grant from MLA of nearly £25,000 funded the building of a working prototype of a national performance database, delivered in 2008.
 The prototype combined data from the National Theatre, Royal Opera House, Shakespeare Birthplace Trust, and UK Theatre Web.
 A user survey was also undertaken.
 The project was then put on hold awaiting further funding.

 In 2012, the University of Reading, with the V&A Museum and the University of Chester, received Arts and Humanities Research Council funding for the Staging Beckett Project.
 One of the project’s main outputs was creation of a database of all professional productions of Samuel Beckett’s theatre works throughout the UK and Ireland.
 To achieve this aim, the Staging Beckett project used a refreshed and more fully developed version of APAC’s prototype.
 APAC members and other stakeholders were consulted during the project, on both the data model and the functional requirements of the database.